top of page

 Even youths shall faint and be weary, and young men shall fall exhausted; 31 but they who wait for the LORD shall renew their strength; they shall mount up with wings like eagles; they shall run and not be weary; they shall walk and not faint. —Isaiah 40:30-31

-What are we reminded of about ourselves in verse 30?
-We faint, grow weary and fall exhausted.
-There is good news in verse 31 however, and it is no secret that when we see the word “but” or “but God” in Scripture right after words that reveal our sin and weakness, that we are often moved to praising God as we read of His grace and mercy (I Corinthians 1:26-31; Ephesians 2:1-10).
-This is such a place in Scripture.
-What does God provide to those who wait for Him?
-“But they who wait for the LORD…”
+Verse 30 reminds us that we faint, grow weary, and fall exhausted.
+There is good news in verse 31, however.
+It is no secret in Scripture that when we see the word but or but God following words that reveal our sin and weakness, we are often moved to praising God as He reveals His grace and mercy (see, for example, I Corinthians 1:26-31; Ephesians 2:1-10).
+This is one of those places in Scripture: “But they who wait for the LORD…” God provides for those who are weak who wait for Him:

-1. Their strength is renewed
+1. renewed strength

-4. They shall walk and not faint
+4. strength to walk and not faint

-Now, how does this point us to Jesus and what does it have to do with strength and weakness?
+How does this point us to Jesus and what does it have to do with strength and weakness?
 Reading Hebrews 2:14-18; 4:14-16, we are told that Jesus sympathizes with our weaknesses and that because of His blood and righteousness we can go to God and find strength, so that we can live for Him.

-1. Am I content to be dependent upon You God; am I at peace with being weak while depending on Your strength?
+1. As you commune with God in prayer, ask yourself, Am I content to depend upon God; am I at peace with being weak while depending on His strength?

 Recent Posts